 The District's boundaries incorporate all of Yolo County and the northeastern portion of Solano County.
-The District is included in the SFNA for ozone.
+The District is included in the Sacramento Federal Nonattainment Area (SFNA) for ozone.
 The SFNA consists of the District, all of Sacramento County, and portions of Placer, El Dorado, and Sutter counties.
-USEPA has designated the SFNA as a severe ozone nonattainment area1 for the 2008 8-hour ozone national ambient air quality standard.
-As a severe nonattainment area, the SFNA is required to meet the 2008 8-hour ozone NAAQS by December 31, 2027.
+USEPA has designated the SFNA as a moderate ozone nonattainment area for the 2015 8-hour ozone national ambient air quality standard.
+As a moderate nonattainment area, the SFNA is required to meet the 2015 8-hour ozone NAAQS by August, 2024.